 As a demoscener I knew from the Internet was fond of Hugi and persuaded me into making Hugi a magazine focusing on the demoscene content-wise, employing the English language, I did so and eventually I did get some recognition from demosceners; some who used to shun me now started talking to me, and I also received graphics, music and articles from demosceners to be used in Hugi.
 According to the statistics each issue of Hugi was downloaded several thousand times and in many charts Hugi was voted to be the number one diskmag in the PC demoscene.
 Of course I was excited that I, as a teenager, was so successful on an international level.

 After my graduation from high school I followed my parents' wish and studied medicine.
 The only subject at medical school which I found to be really interesting was biochemistry.
 I took advantage of the peculiarity of the Austrian university education system that you can enrol in more than one study program at the same time and so I started studying medical informatics in parallel.
 After obtaining the Bachelor's degree, I chose computational intelligence as the Master's programme as it allowed me to focus on the aspects of computer science I considered most interesting: algorithms, formal logics and theoretical computer science.

 While being a student I started working on a game engine for tactical role-playing games in the style of Shining Force, which had been my favourite video game as a kid.
 In the year of my graduation from university a demo version of my game "Mega Force" was released, and three years later, the full version followed.

 I am grateful to my late friend and mentor Dr. Uwe Rohr who enabled me to participate in medical research projects upon my graduation from medical school.
-I have not given up on medical science, even though I will probably mostly work with computers in the future, as I did in the past.

 1983 - Born in Vienna, Austria, Europe.